AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-permission-sets.md

 1. Click **Setup**.
 1. In the left margin, Click **Users**, then **Permission Sets**.
-1. Select the Marketo Measure Permission Set you'd like to assign.
+1. Select the [!DNL Marketo Measure] Permission Set you'd like to assign.
 1. Click **Manage Assignments**, then **Add Assignments**.
 1. Select the users for the permission set and click **Assign**.